ShadowXPA/ShadowXPA/README.md

 I'm a Software Developer originally from Portugal 🇵🇹 and currently based in New York 🇺🇸.

 My interest in computers and technology began at a young age.
 During high school, I started learning C++ through YouTube tutorials.
 I realized I wanted to learn more, so I decided to enroll in a Computer Science course.
-I liked it so much that I decided go for a bachelor's in Computer Science.
+I liked it so much that I decided to go for a bachelor's in Computer Science.

 Most of my experience is in building web applications, both front-end (HTML, CSS, JavaScript, jQuery) and back-end (Java, C#).
 Additionally, I enjoy developing console and desktop applications.